ethereum/consensus-specs/specs/phase0/beacon-chain.md

 ## Configuration

-*Note*: The default mainnet configuration values are included here for spec-design purposes.
+*Note*: The default mainnet configuration values are included here for illustrative purposes.
 The different configurations for mainnet, testnets, and YAML-based testing can be found in the [`configs/constant_presets`](../../configs) directory.
-These configurations are updated for releases and may be out of sync during `dev` changes.

 ### Misc